alirezabandegi/Counter-Strike-New-Season/README.md

 # Counter-Strike-New-Season
 I have tried to make a first person shooter for the first game I make with Unity.
 This game is made in such a way that you can connect to it and play with other people's computers with Len network.
 This game is made with counter-strike models and is made with the idea of counter-strike.
-This has been a student project at school and I have used this to better teach and teach Unity.
 "This project is the first game I made with Unity and I hope to make better games in the future."